mmis1000/DOM-Proxy/README.md

     // LIMITATION: you can only set/pass object from remote on/to object/function from remote
     // as the proxy is not bilateral remoteWindow.a = new (remoteWindow.Object)()

+    // but eval works as is
     remoteWindow.eval('console.log(a)')

-    var func = new remoteWindow.Function('el', `
+    // new Function also works as is var func = new remoteWindow.Function('el', `
         el.addEventListener('click', () => alert('LOLLLL'))
     `)